hugooconnor/helping-hand/README.md

 - cost of bipolar suicides in Australia (over lifetime) ~ $286,650,000,000
 - cost savings in Australia if Helping Hand can reduce bipolar suicide rate by 1% ~ $2,866,500,000
 - cost savings in USA if Helping Hand can reduce bipolar suicide rate by 1% ~ $43,529,850,000
+- (later) establish foundation to fund dev, with mission to dev FOSS healthcare apps

 #To Dos;